Intercalation

 Route four: Postgraduate intercalation after three years of medicine or dentistry

-- Student Finance funding for years one, two and three
+- Student Finance full maintenance loan for years one, two, and three, and tuition fee loan

 - Student Finance funding for intercalation year at postgraduate level